bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rees.md

 ### Mathematical Profile (Excerpt):
 * Moses Rees was born in New York on 26 July 1858 to parents Herman Rees and Mina Spiegel who had emigrated from Germany.
 * Moses Rees became an insurance agent.
-* Moses Rees met Alice Stackhouse in Lebanon Pennsylvania and they were married there on 1 September 1892.
-* Moses and Alice Rees had five children: Elsie Isabella Rees (1893-1975), Albert L Rees (1894-1992), Clyde Harvey Rees (1896-1967), Clarence Eugene Rees (1898-1966), and Mina Spiegel Rees (1902-1997), the subject of this biography.
 * Let us note here (where dates refer to the US census) that: Elsie Isabella Rees was a stenographer in publishing (1910), and had no occupation (1920 and 1930); Albert L Rees was a clerk in a steel company (1910) and was foreman in a gravel company (1920); Clyde Harvey Rees was a shipping clerk in a steel company (1910) and a salesman in a millinery company (1920); and Clarence Eugene Rees was a manager in an electric company (1920 and 1930).
-* When Mina was two years old the family moved from Cleveland to the Bronx in New York City.
 * Mina grew up in New York City and attended public school there but life was quite hard.
 * Rees, however, had already formed the opinion that the lecturers at the College were not well enough qualified.
 * Appointed as an assistant teacher at Hunter High School, Rees continued her studies at Columbia University.